 Visa requirements vary widely by location.
 In many countries, participants enter on a tourist visa and the hiring school will help sponsor a work visa after being hired.
 In Ecuador, a Cultural Exchange visa is typically obtained, which is unique to that country.
 The training center or your hiring school will assist with that process.
 In Asian countries, work visas are commonly obtained.
 In Costa Rica, most schools do not want to go through the bureaucratic, lengthy process to obtain a work visa, so the common practice is for teachers to do a "border run", or leave the country for 72 hours every 90 days in order to stay there legally.
 Most people there look forward to their border runs as a travel opportunity!

 Vacation time depends on the kind of assignment you're in, and the practices of each school.
-For a yearlong assignment, most teachers enjoy about 3 weeks of time off, as well as local holidays. (top)
+For a yearlong assignment, most teachers enjoy about 3 weeks of time off, as well as local holidays

-However, if an assigned LanguageCorps teacher simply decided to quit his/her paid teaching assignment and return home with no regard to an emergency or other serious issue, that action would create significant problems for the school and its students, and for other LanguageCorps teachers and staff.
-In such a circumstance, all tuition and fees paid to LanguageCorps would be non-refundable, and your employer would almost certainly cancel any bonuses or incentives they had offered. (top)
+If an assigned LanguageCorps teacher simply decides to quit his/her paid teaching assignment and return home with no regard to an emergency or other serious issue, that action would create significant problems for the school and its students, and for other LanguageCorps teachers and staff.
+In such a circumstance, all tuition and fees paid to LanguageCorps would be non-refundable, and your employer would almost certainly cancel any bonuses or incentives they had offered.

 Most of our teachers like to use holidays and vacation time to travel and explore the new part of the world in which they're now living - it's a great opportunity to experience a new corner of the globe!